The early life and career of Mahatma Gandhi

 Return to India

-In 1914, the First World War broke out, and Gandhi once again offered his help to the British army.
+In 1914, the First World War broke out, and Gandhi once again offered his help to the British army by recruiting soldiers.
 However, by this time his views had changed considerably.

 While Gandhi did have reservations about Indians participating in the war, he also believed that if Indians supported the British war effort, it might help India gain constitutional rights and self-governance.